ClickCease

 CHP officials said they usually don’t comment on ongoing investigations but felt the need to do so because of the high level of interest in Tesla vehicle crashes.
 They reminded drivers that driving is a complex task that requires a driver’s full attention.

 This investigation comes just after the CHP arrested another man who authorities have said was in the back seat of a Tesla driving on Interstate 80 near Oakland without anyone behind the wheel.
-Officials have not determined in that case if the vehicle was on Autopilot or “Full Self Driving.”
+Officials have not determined if the vehicle was on Autopilot or “Full Self Driving.”
 Tesla is allowing a limited number of owners to test its automated system.
 Tesla has not made any comments on the Southern California fatal crash.

 Serious Concerns About Safety